 Once the scan has completed, you’ll get a message letting you know that malicious software was ether found or not found.
 Click on the Finish button at the bottom when you are ready to close the tool.

 It’s also possible to bring up the same MSRT tool by running a command from the Command Prompt.
 To be able to do that, you need to open the elevated Command Prompt window and then type MRT /F and hit the Enter key on your keyboards.

 The MSRT tool then opens up on your computer’s screen once again, and you can start using the tool.

 The Malicious Software Removal Tool doesn’t get talked about nearly as much as Windows Defender within circles we’ve been a part of, but it is there and automatically running scans on your computer in the background while you use it.
-The tool runs probably on a monthly basis and checks that no malicious software is installed on your computer—much like Window Defender is scanning in the background and making sure your computer as virus-free.
+The tool runs probably every month, and checks that no malicious software is installed on your computer, much like Window Defender is scanning in the background and making sure your computer is virus-free.
 Windows doesn’t show you the results of the scans, so you aren’t always bothered by the software running the scans.
 Not indicating the results of each scan helps people feel safer online and like there isn’t malicious software out there that you need to worry about.
 And that’s not a bad strategy by Microsoft: as long as the Windows Defender and MSRT tools are working well, there really isn’t any need for you to worry.

 This article was last updated on February 13, 2020.